burlachenkok/exploring-python3/python3-note.md

 * [RAMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/RAMMap).
 It demonstrates a distribution of physical DRAM memory among different processes inside Windows OS.

-Even though these tools have a nice GUI interface, using them if you have a lack of Operating Systems background may not be easy at the beginning.
-These tools are powerful profiling/inspection tools that can be used to find malware software in the OS.
+Even though these tools have a nice GUI interface, using them if you have a lack of Operating Systems background may not be easy.
+These tools are powerful profiling/inspection tools that can be used for example to find malware software in the OS or get a general picture of what is going on.

 If you have never heard about these tools, and the tools look a bit complicated for you, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
 E.g. [License to Kill: Malware Hunting with the SysInternals Tools
 ](https://www.youtube.com/watch?v=A_TPZxuTzBU&ab_channel=MarkRussinovich).